Young Forever (Aberfeldy album)

 Young Forever is the debut album from Scottish indie band Aberfeldy.
-It was recorded in mono using one microphone and produced by Jim Sutherland.
+Released in August 2004, it was recorded in 2003-2004 in mono using one microphone and produced by Jim Sutherland.
 The album achieved favourable reviews including NME, AllMusic and IndieLondon.

 Two singles from the album made the UK singles chart: "Heliopolis by Night" reached number 66 in 2004 and "Love Is an Arrow" reached number 60 in 2005.
 Two other singles were released on 7" single only: "Vegetarian Restaurant" and "Summer's Gone".